Ranking and Relevance

 # Default Ranking Order

-When you don't provide a sort_by parameter to your search request, the documents will be ranked first on the _text_match score, then default sorting field values specified in the collection's schema, and if not specified the document insertion order:
+When you don't provide a sort_by parameter to your search request, the documents will be ranked in the following order:

 # Strict Ordering or Hard Sorting